MicrosoftDocs/entra-docs/docs/fundamentals/how-to-manage-user-profile-info.md

   - Last name: Green
   - Identity: Chris B. Green

-- If a user goes by a different name than their legal name that appears on their formal identification documents, store their legal name in your organization's HCM system and enter their preferred name in Microsoft Entra ID.
+- If a user goes by a name other than the legal name that appears on their formal identification documents, store their legal name in your organization's human capital management (HCM) system and enter their preferred name in Microsoft Entra ID.
   - Wang Zhihao goes by John Wang
   - Legal name appears in HCM
   - First name in Microsoft Entra ID: John